bengongon97/AppCentChallengeApp/README.md

 # AppCentChallengeApp
-This is a basic application developed to show recent photos uploaded to Flickr as per the request of Appcent Mobi Inc. pre-interview request.
+This is a basic application developed to show recent photos uploaded to Flickr as per a company's pre-interview request.

 Uses Flickr API.